|SARC5400||Eric Field [email@example.com]|

 In January 1986, the space shuttle Challenger exploded during launch due to a failure of O-rings under low temperature.
 Had the data - which was available - simply been presented differently, the launch may arguably not have occured, saving the craft and crew.1

 We live in a world rich with information.
-This course concentrates on the identity and role of information in our environs: in language, in the buildings and cities that we inhabit, in our expanding communications networks, and in the tools and technologies we create to help us navigate, understand, and collaborate on the problems that we face.
+This course concentrates on the identity and role of information in our environs: in language; in science, medicine, economics, art, politics; in the buildings and cities that we inhabit; in our expanding communications networks; and in the tools and technologies we create to help us navigate, understand, and collaborate on the problems that we face.

 Science and technology, including the building sciences, environmental sciences, and political sciences, make a ton of information available to us.
 We can model, map, and simulate almost anything, and produce multitudes of data.

-This class is about using information to construct visual and spatial thinking - to find, indeed invent, approaches toward seeing, envisioning, and understanding - to make better informed decisions about the problems of our world.
-To do this we will study - and make - useful, compelling and beautiful information visualizations.
+This class is about using visual and spatial thinking to construct information - to find, indeed invent, approaches toward seeing, envisioning, and understanding - to make better informed decisions about the problems of our world.
+To do this we will study — and make — useful, compelling, and beautiful data visualizations.

-With a dual focus on craft and content, this course will look both practically and theoretically at how we build information, why, and how we use and populate it in our world.
-We will study language, graphics, and urban form as dialects of `Information Space`, while we work with paper-based and interactive web-based graphical information tools as a technical vehicle to build new architectures and interfaces that use, visualize, and analyze information well.
+With a dual focus on content and craft, this course will look both theoretically and practically at how we build information, why, and how we use and populate it in our world.
+We will study language, graphics, and urban form as dialects of `information space`, while we learn and experiment with both existing visualization software and custom HTML5/interactive web programming as vehicles to build new architectures and interfaces that use, visualize, and analyze information well.

 1 Edward Tufte, Visual Explanations